Courses In Italian and International Wines

 Signup deadline: March 10, 2025.

-Accomodations at: Hotel Sì Montalcino (transfer to the classroom at Castiglion del Bosco included); cost 140 Euros/night (total for three nights: Euro 420)
+Accomodations are at: Hotel Sì Montalcino (transfer to the classroom at Castiglion del Bosco is included); 140 Euros/night (total for three nights: Euro 420) .
+Students need to add this cost to the course fee.

 To sign up for the course and for any questions you may have, please contact Giulia Corino at: giulia.corino@iandagatawine.com